Another 1-run loss for Braves: Alcantara and Marlins win 4-3

 TRAINER’S ROOM

-Marlins: C Jorge Alfaro left the game in the fifth inning after getting hit on the left arm by a pitch. … RHP Sixto Sánchez (right shoulder), who had a setback in his rehab last week, has resumed throwing from 60 feet.
+Marlins: C Jorge Alfaro left the game in the fifth inning with a bruised left elbow after getting hit by a pitch.
+X-rays were negative, and his status is day to day. … Chisholm tweaked his right ankle on the bases but stayed in the game and said he felt no pain afterward. … RHP Sixto Sánchez (right shoulder), who had a setback in his rehab last week, has resumed throwing from 60 feet.

 UP NEXT